keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-feature-flags/index.md

 1. Feature flag for a promotion campaign that can be enabled whenever you want to run a promotional campaign on top of your shopping cart.

-To set up both feature flags, navigate to your Unleash server in your production environment and log in with *keptn / keptn*.
+To set up both feature flags, navigate to your Unleash server and log in.

-1. Again you can find the URL by executing the following command:

-    ```console
-    echo http://unleash.sockshop-production.$(kubectl get cm keptn-domain -n keptn -o=jsonpath='{.data.app_domain}')
-    ```

-2. Click on the red **+** to add a new feature toggle.
+1. Click on the red **+** to add a new feature toggle.

     {{< popup_image
         link="./assets/unleash-add.png"
         caption="Add new feature toggle"
         width="700px">}}

-3. Name the feature toggle **EnableItemsCache** and add **carts** in the description field.
+1. Name the feature toggle **EnableItemsCache** and add **carts** in the description field.

     {{< popup_image
         link="./assets/unleash-cache.png"
         caption="Add new feature toggle"
         width="700px">}}

-4. Create another feature toggle by following the same procedure and by naming it the feature toggle **EnablePromotion** and by adding **carts** in the description field.
+1. Create another feature toggle by following the same procedure and by naming it the feature toggle **EnablePromotion** and by adding **carts** in the description field.

     {{< popup_image
         link="./assets/unleash-promotion.png"